 Teams who decide to cover umpire expenses can do so, but the league would recommend no more than £15.00.

-12.10 Newly qualified C award umpires will be provided guidance by the Derbyshire Officiating TSG as to which division of DANA is appropriate for them at that time.
+12.10 Newly qualified C award umpires will be provided guidance by the Derbyshire Officiating TSG as to which division of DANA is appropriate for them to umpire.

 12.11 If the committee receive several complaints regarding the standard of an umpire, the league will liaise with the Derbyshire Officiating TSG and the individual for an assessment.
-Mentoring may be required to try and rectify the situation.
+Mentoring may also be provided to support the umpire in question.

 12.11.1 Umpires may be advised to umpire in particular divisions until mentoring is given and individuals are able to reach the standards expected.

-12.12 Division 1 matches will be officiated by umpire on an “approved division 1 list”.
+12.12 Division 1 matches may only be officiated by an umpire named on the “approved division 1 list”.
 To be added to the list, Derbyshire Officiating TSG will observe umpires a minimum of twice and provide feedback and guidance for future divisions.

 12.13 Umpires must not umpire more then 2 matches in 1 evening.
 OR play one match and umpire one match.
+Any umpires who do not adhere to this rule, may be asked not to umpire in the league moving forwards (this is at the discretion of the committee).

 13. Injury Protocol